Formaleuros, Formalbitcoins, and Virtual Monies

-The above description suggests a particular set of formal techniques to be of relevance to FMiMF and to TIMF.
-This, however, is a matter of taste.
-Alternative bundles of technical (logical and mathematical) tools may also be employed in an effort to design a meaningful contribution to FMiMF and TIMF.
-Moreover, the fact that these tools might simultaneously be applied to a coherent area (money and finance), justifies a preliminary classification of FMiMF as a topic in theoretical informatics, and that automatically creates the subarea TIMF of theoretical informatics.
-We will work as if that classification of FMiMF is already in place, rather than to look for its classification as a subject in economy, in philosophy, in political science, or in sociology, each of which will probably provide far less fertile ground for deployment of said techniques.
+The above description suggests a particular set of formal techniques to be of relevance to FMiM\&F and to IoM\&F. This, however, is a matter of taste.
+Alternative bundles of technical (logical and mathematical) tools may also be employed in an effort to design a meaningful contribution to FMiM\&F and IoM\&F. Moreover, the fact that these tools might simultaneously be applied to a coherent area (money and finance), justifies a preliminary classification of FMiM\&F as a topic in theoretical informatics, and that automatically creates the subarea IoM\&F of theoretical informatics.
+We will work as if that classification of FMiM\&F is already in place, rather than to look for its classification as a subject in economy, in philosophy, in political science, or in sociology, each of which will probably provide far less fertile ground for deployment of said techniques.

 Of particular importance might be the concept of loose specifications.
 In later section we will discuss virtual monies.
-Although formalization will not be pursued one may imagine an axiomatic approach tot financial systems, including its monetary component.
-These axioms may constitute a loose spcification admitting many models.
-Some models correspond to formalized `normal' financial systems with formalmoney, some models may describe virtual financial systems with virtual money.
+Although formalization will not be pursued one may imagine an axiomatic approach to financial systems, including its monetary component.
+These axioms may constitute a loose specification admitting many models.
+Some models correspond to formalized ``normal'' financial systems with formalmoney, some models may describe virtual financial systems containing virtual money.
 In a virtual financial system many aspects are skewed and the corresponding formalmoney fails to satisfy the most common moneyness criteria.
-Besides these models there may be models for pseudo financial systems with pseudo-money.
+Besides these models there may be models for pseudo financial systems incorporating a near--money rather than a money.
 Such systems have a faint resemblance to financial systems only but the similarity with a normal financial system is an illusion.